R0GGER/docker-wsusoffline/README.md

 # WSUS Offline Update

-Using [WSUS Offline Update](http://wsusoffline.net/), you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection (image also available @ [Docker](https://hub.docker.com/r/r0gger/docker-wsusoffline/)).
+Using [WSUS Offline Update](http://wsusoffline.net/), you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection (image also available @ [docker](https://hub.docker.com/r/r0gger/docker-wsusoffline/)).

 -----------
 ### Auto update
-WSUS Offline Update and wsusoffline will be updated on each start or restart of the container.
+WSUS Offline Update and wsusoffline will be updated on each container start or restart.

 ### Usage
 By default it runs every 2 days to download updates from Microsoft.